 The following week in the main hospital neuro unit focused on relearning basic skills like bladder and bowel control, swallowing, and developing enough core strength to sit up, with assistance, in bed.
 The dizziness was unlike any horror I had ever imagined could even exist.
 The left side of my body was dead.

 My left eye was crossed and paralyzed into pointing at my own nose.
-My vision was so severely doubled that, when my family took me to watch a movie at the theater a few months later (so after much improvement had already transpired), I saw two totally separate copies of the big screen.
+My vision was so severely doubled that, when my family took me to watch a movie at the theater a few months later (after much improvement had already transpired), I saw two totally separate copies of the big screen.
 The images were not near enough to even overlap yet.

 We did not figure out, for several weeks, that along with legal blindness, my left ear was now deaf, too.
 No wonder communication was so challenging, especially when sight, hearing, and touch losses were added to the obvious issues of muscle tone loss (preventing clear speech), and cognitive word-finding challenges.

-After several weeks in a rehab hospital (that my husband had to FIGHT to get me into, twice, since doctors were ready to pack me off to a nursing home to live out the few weeks they expected I might possibly still be able to survive, as a vegetable), three more clot-induced strokes required an ambulance ride back to the regional stroke center, followed by “compassionate care” (not FDA approved, last ditch effort because there was no hope for my survival if some kind of intervention wasn’t at least attempted) emergency surgeries.
+After several weeks in a rehab hospital (that my husband had to FIGHT to get me into, twice, since doctors were ready to pack me off to a nursing home to live out the few weeks they expected I might possibly still be able to survive, as a vegetable), three more clot-induced strokes required an ambulance ride back to the regional stroke center.
+At the main hospital, two “compassionate care” (not FDA approved, last ditch effort because there was no hope for my survival if some kind of intervention wasn’t at least attempted) emergency surgeries happened.

 On Thanksgiving morning, 2011, an amazing doctor placed a heart stent in my vertebral artery to try to stop clotting and prevent further stroking.
 He went back in for a second surgery to place a second stent, later that same morning.
 He was very please with the results of the first procedure, but scans showed the damage still extending beyond the scope of just one stent’s ability to cover.